ViPS: Video-informed Pose Spaces for Auto-Rigged Meshes: Abstract

 \section{Abstract}

-Kinematic rigs provide a structured interface for articulating 3D meshes but lack an inherent representation of the \textit{plausible} manifold of joint configurations for a given asset.
-Without a pose space, stochastic sampling or manual manipulation of raw rig parameters often results in semantic and/or geometric violations, such as anatomical hyperextension and non-physical self-intersections.
+Kinematic rigs provide a structured interface for articulating 3D meshes but lack any associated \textit{pose space}, i.e., an explicit representation of the \textit{plausible} manifold of joint configurations for a given mesh.
+Without such a pose space, stochastic sampling or manual manipulation of raw rig parameters easily results in semantic and/or geometric violations, such as anatomical hyperextension and non-physical self-intersections.
 We propose Video-informed Pose Spaces (\name), a feedforward framework that discovers the latent distribution of valid articulations for (auto-)rigged meshes by distilling motion priors from a pretrained video diffusion model.
-Unlike existing methods that rely on scarce, artist-authored 4D datasets, \name transfers generative video model priors into a universal distribution over the given rig parameterization.
-Differentiable geometric validators applied to the skinned mesh enforce asset-specific integrity without requiring manual regularizers.
-Our feedforward model reveals a smooth, compact, and controllable pose space that supports diverse sampling, manifold projection for inverse kinematics, and temporally coherent trajectories for keyframing.
-Furthermore, these distilled 3D pose samples serve as precise semantic proxies to guide video diffusion, effectively closing the loop between generative 2D priors and structured 3D kinematic control.
-Our evaluations show that \name{}---trained solely on video priors---matches the performance of state-of-the-art models trained on synthetic artist-created 4D data in both plausibility and diversity.
-Most importantly, as a universal model, \name exhibits robust zero-shot generalization to out-of-distribution species and unseen skeletal topologies.
+Unlike existing methods that rely on scarce, artist-authored 4D datasets, or focus on reconstructing instances of individual motions, \name transfers generative video model priors into a universal distribution over the given rig parameterization.
+Differentiable geometric validators applied to the skinned mesh enforce shape-specific integrity without requiring manual regularizers.
+Our feedforward model reveals a smooth, compact, and controllable pose space.
+This, in turn, supports sampling for diverse shape variations, manifold projection for inverse kinematics, and temporally coherent trajectories for animation and keyframing.
+Further, the distilled 3D pose samples serve as semantic proxies to guide video diffusion, effectively closing the loop between generative 2D priors and structured 3D kinematic control.
+Our evaluations show that \name, trained solely using video priors, matches the performance of state-of-the-art models trained on synthetic artist-created 4D data in both plausibility and diversity.
+Additionally, as a universal model, \name exhibits robust zero-shot generalization to out-of-distribution species and unseen skeletal topologies.
+Project Page: \href{https://honglin-c.github.io/vips/}{\texttt{https://honglin-c.github.io/vips/}}

 \keywords{plausible pose space \and video priors \and distribution of poses}